ubccpsc/classy/docs/developer/contributing.md

 - [ ] Test coverage is over 90% with new features well-defined in test names
 - [ ] Code is in a feature branch (ie. `feature/my-new-feature`)
 - [ ] Code has been rebased to `ubccpsc/main`
-- [ ] A pull-request has been setup to `ubccpsc/main` from your feature branch
+- [ ] A pull-request has been created to `ubccpsc/main` from your feature branch
 - [ ] Any new feature has been tested on a working branch on your fork repository
 - [ ] Code passes all existing tests
 - [ ] Pull-request passes CircleCI tests